The founder

 Yesterday, told in Zulu, becomes South Africa's first Academy Award nomination.
 A Peabody Award follows in 2005.

-Elected to the International Olympic Committee in Rio.
-Later chairs the IOC Communications Commission and joins the LA 2028 Coordination Commission.
+Elected to the International Olympic Committee (IOC) in Rio.
+He goes on to chair the IOC Communications Commission and join the LA 2028 Coordination Commission.

 The Road Home, on Masekela, Makeba and Paul Simon, with Cynthia Erivo, in production for StudioCanal.
 Sarafina! is remastered in IMAX for its fiftieth year.